sundgenomics/sundgenomics.github.io/peer_learning.md

 ## How does Peer Learning work?

-First, genomics platform offers a matchmaking for people interested in participating in pre-made online courses.
-The matchmaking is done by filling a form.
-When there is enough of participants interested in the same course, Genomics Platform creates a Peer Learning Team and organizes an information meeting.
-During the information meeting participants sign up to pre-made online in learning platforms such as Coursera, DataCamp, Udemy or similar.
+- First, genomics platform offers a matchmaking for people interested in participating in pre-made online courses or tutorials.
+- The matchmaking is done by filling a microsoft form.
+- When there is enough of participants interested in the same course, Genomics Platform creates a Peer Learning Team and organizes an information meeting in the nearest available timeslot available.
+- During the information meeting participants sign up to pre-made online courses hosted in learning platforms such as Coursera, DataCamp, Udemy or similar.
+- During the information meeting there is an opportunity for Peer Learning members to elect a coordinator among themselves.
+- If no coordinator is elected, a Genomics Platform staff member (Adrija) coordinates the team during the course duration.

 ## Course Completion

 Since these are online courses, each participant can progress through the courses at their own pace, but we suggest setting aside one month for a course that takes approximately 4-6 hours to complete.
-Upon finishing a course and receiving a course completion certificate from the platform, participants must remember to unsubscribe from the learning platform to avoid recurring charges.
+Upon finishing a course and receiving a course completion certificate from the online learning platform, participants must remember to unsubscribe from the learning platform to avoid recurring charges (if the course is not free).
 When a participant finished the course and presents the certificate of completion, to acknowledge the effort, Genomics Platform will issue a Peer Learning certificate to the participant.

 ## Financial Responsibility for Courses